All in One View

 The role of digital research

 Amongst the various sources of greenhouse gas emissions, digital research is one of the contributors.
 Digital research involves a wide range of activities, including the use of software for data analysis, simulations, machine learning, and the use of cloud computing resources.
-All these activities often require significant computational power and energy consumption, which can lead to substantial carbon emissions.
+All these activities often require significant computational power and data storage resources.
+Providing these digital resources requires significant production of computer hardware and leads to significant electricity consumption.
+Both of these aspects can lead to substantial carbon emissions.

 References